ovus00/ovus00old.github.com/index.md

 ## Summary

-I am a Lecturer in the Department of Computing at Sheffield Hallam University.
+I am a Lecturer in the Information School at the University of Sheffield.
 My primary research interest is Big Data Analytics and Crowdsourcing.
 I conduct inter-disciplinary research on highly engaging, interactive and visual mechanisms in conjunction with complex querying techniques for seamless navigation, exploration and understanding of complex datasets.

 ### Research Interests